Nik-McKnight/Spreadsheet-Project/README.md

 Solution:   Spreadsheet
 Copyright:  CS 3500 and Nik McKnight - This work may not be copied for use in Academic Coursework.
 ```
+# To Run

+Open in Visual Studio, set startup project to 'GUI', and run.

 # Overview of the Spreadsheet functionality